 The first stage of this was to prepare a Coastline Hazard Definition Study to identify the risk and then a Coastline Management Study was prepared to develop options for the management of the following coastline hazards along the Greater Taree coast:

 • Long term recession due to sediment loss and sea level rise.

 • Inundation due to wave run-up overtopping the dune system.

 The Coastline Hazard Definition Study and Coastline Management Study were placed on public exhibition from October to November 2010 to obtain feedback from the community in relation to the management options and the content of the studies.
 Submissions were received and collated and the matter reported to Council in February 2011.

-Council at its February 2011 Ordinary Meeting adopted a policy stance of Planned Retreat and resolved to have all the management options identified in the Coastline Management Study included in the Coastline Management Plan.
+Council at its February 2011 Ordinary Meeting adopted a policy stance of Planned Retreat in the absence of the implementation of a property protection management option for any particular area.
 Council also resolved to formally exhibit the Coastline Management Plan and Emergency Action Plan once Council’s consultants had prepared these.

 The Greater Taree Coast Emergency Action Sub-Plan was exhibited in September 2011 to obtain feedback from the community.
 The submissions received as a result of the exhibition were reported back to Council and the plan forwarded to the NSW Minister for the Environment for endorsement.
 The Honourable Robyn Parker MP certified the Greater Taree Coast Emergency Action Sub-Plan under the Coastal Protection Act 1979 on the 28 February 2012.
 As per the Minister for the Environment’s direction and as required under section 55H of the Coastal Protection Act 1979, Council published the Greater Taree Coast Emergency Action Sub-Plan in the NSW Government Gazette on 17 August 2012.